Dehypnotic/comfyui-save-mp3/README.md

 <img width="331" height="222" alt="image" src="https://github.com/user-attachments/assets/f5c17ac3-b3dc-4721-a133-1eaedc15a85a" />

-I felt the comfy-core node lacked some functionality so I made one with
+I felt the comfy-core node lacked some functionality so I made one with...

 - Audio input: accepts common formats used by audio nodes
 - File path: choose output subfolder or absolute path on any drive